Moniter123/build-cdn/_posts/2017-11-13-getting-help-in-the-tech-community-intotech-2017.md

 eventUrl:           https://into.technology/
 ---

-Getting help in the IT or tech community as a beginner can be tricky.
-Lots of unwritten rules and expectations, dangerous waters to navigate.
 I spoke on this topic at the IntoTech Conference 2017, the slides are available below.